fayizfyz/-Bio-computing-/README.md

 # -Bio-computing-
-This contain my assignment solutions and project in the course work (IDC306)
+This contain my assignment solutions and project in the IDC306 Course work